 November 4, 2012 — Note: This is Part 2 of our Medical Insurance for Retirement Series.
-See Further Reading at end for links to Part 1 and 3.
+See Further Reading at end for links to Part 1 through 5.

 The result of last month’s member survey about Medicare are in.
 We are pleased that you have ideas on a plan to fix Medicare, something that differentiates you from our elected leaders in Washington.
 When asked to rank your ideal fix from a list of 9 choices, limiting benefits to the most affluent was the number 1 choice, closely followed by 4 others (see detailed results below).
 Vouchers and lifetime benefit caps were the least popular choices in the survey.
 Elsewhere in the survey results, most of our responders have opted in to Medicare and its component parts.
 The sole exception is Part C (Medicare Advantage), where more folks are not in the program than are.